Interior Secretary Ryan Zinke throws support behind grizzly bear recovery in North Cascades

 With that, he walked from the podium, leaving a room full of stunned wildlife advocates, momentarily speechless.

-“I am waiting for the other shoe to drop, but there isn’t any,” said Joe Scott, a grizzly- bear specialist with the nonprofit Conservation Northwest, which has long supported the bear’s recovery in the North Cascades.
+“I am waiting for the other shoe to drop, but there isn’t any,” said Joe Scott, a grizzly bear specialist with the nonprofit Conservation Northwest, which has long supported the bear’s recovery in the North Cascades.

 “Let me catch my breath,” said Mitch Friedman, executive director of Conservation Northwest.
 “Nixon went to China.
 Zinke is going to bring the grizzly bear back to the North Cascades.